microsoft/prose/documentation/prose/usage.md

 The main class `Grammar` represents a context-free grammar as a set of DSL rules and a list of references to operators’ semantics and/or custom operator learners, implemented in C\# in a separate assembly.
-The method `DSLCompiler.LoadGrammar` loads a grammar definition from a string.
+The method `DSLCompiler.Compile` loads a grammar definition from a string.
 Multiple examples of its usage can be found in our [sample repository](https://github.com/microsoft/prose).

 Here’s a typical language definition:

 ```
-reference 'TestSemantics.dll';
 using TestSemantics;
 using semantics TestSemantics.FlashFill;
 using learners TestSemantics.FlashFill.Learners;